Wayru-Network/rewards-system-program/README.md

 ## Overview

-The Rewards System Program is a decentralized application built on the Solana blockchain that allows users to claim rewards based on their contributions.
+The Rewards System Program is a decentralized application built on the Solana blockchain that allows users to claim rewards based on their contributions and NFT ownership.
 This project utilizes the Anchor framework to simplify the development of Solana programs.

-The program enables administrators to set up a reward system and users to claim those rewards.
-Transactions are partially signed by an administrator for enhanced security, while the user claiming the reward pays the transaction fees.
+The program enables administrators to set up a reward system, fund it with tokens, and pause/unpause reward claiming.
+Users can claim rewards once per day, and each claim requires a partial signature from an administrator for enhanced security.
+The user claiming the reward pays the transaction fees.

 ## Features

--   **Reward claiming:** Users can claim rewards based on specified parameters.
+-   **Reward claiming:** Users can claim rewards based on specified parameters and NFT ownership.
 -   **Admin partial signature:** Reward claim transactions require partial signature from an administrator for added security.
 -   **User pays transaction fees:** The user claiming the reward is responsible for paying the transaction fees.
--   **Secure handling of nonces:** Nonces are used to prevent replay attacks.
+-   **Secure handling of nonces:** Nonces are used to prevent replay attacks, ensuring each reward claim is unique.
+-   **Daily claim limit:** Users can only claim rewards once per day.
+-   **Program pausing:** Administrators can pause the program to prevent reward claims, and unpause it to allow claims again.
--   **Token transfers:** The program facilitates token transfers to multiple accounts (owner, host, manufacturer).
+-   **Token transfers:** The program facilitates token transfers from a designated storage account to the user's token account.

 ## Getting Started